hanshack/car-tagging-data-berlin/README.md

 ## Status

 Large parts of the city center and the outskirts are complete.
-Here is a screenshot from the tagging tool taken on the 09.11.2020
+Here is a screen shot from the tagging tool taken on the 12.12.2020

 <p align="center">
   <img width="400"src="./status.jpg">